top of page

 • and anything else they could think of.

-It was disgusting, but we had to just stand there and take it, while seniors cracked eggs over our heads, followed by a heavy pour of baby powder, turning hair into sloppy raw ropes of dripping slime, covering necks, backs, and shoulders with itchy nastiness.
+It was disgusting, but we had to just stand there and take it, while seniors cracked eggs over our heads, followed by a heavy pour of baby powder; turning hair into sloppy raw ropes of dripping slime, and covering our necks, backs, and shoulders with itchy nastiness.

 Nighttime street and Trails End Motel sign